Canungra, Queensland: History

 On 25 April 1938, the Canungra War Memorial was unveiled by Member of the Queensland Legislative Assembly for Fassifern, Adolph Gustav Muller.

 By the 1940s, most of the timber had been cut and sawmills were closing.
 The historic Laheys Tramway Tunnel is the only remnant of the past sawmilling activities in the area.
 Following this logging era came beef cattle and dairying.

+During World War II, Stuartholme School in Brisbane was taken over for use as the United States Army 42nd General Hospital.
+The students were relocated initially to the Canungra Hotel.
+After Camp Cable was established at Mount Tamborine, the students were relocated to the Grand Hotel in Southport.

 On Saturday 5 June 1954, the Canungra Methodist Memorial Church was officially opened by the Reverend George Edwin Holland, the President of the Methodist Conference of Queensland.
 The church cost £1500 to build, reusing timber and fittings from the Methodist Church at Wonglepong which was demolished in late 1953 for this purpose.
 Following the amalgamation of the Methodist Church into the Uniting Church in Australia in 1977, the church became known as Canungra Uniting Church.

-In 2005, the local Post Office released a special limited-release frank featuring Canungra and the boobook owl.